 What is the penalty for non-compliance with CPRA?

 Any entity that violates the CPRA can face an injunction and an administrative fine of up to $2,500 for each violation.
-For violation of the rights of minors (under the age of 16), the fine can go up to $7,500 for each violation.
+For violations of the rights of minors (under the age of 16), the fine can go up to $7,500 for each violation.

 The CPRA also eliminates the 30-day cure period after the alleged violation under CCPA.
 The enforcement agency will now have the discretion to provide a business with time to rectify, by taking into account a lack of intent to violate the CPRA and voluntary efforts taken by the business to cure the alleged violation.